akkadotnet/akka.net/docs/articles/streams/builtinstages.md

 #### TakeWhile

 Pass elements downstream as long as a predicate function return true for the element include the element when the predicate first return false and then complete.
+Note that this is different to TakeUntil in that it will pull the next element from upstream to evaluate if it should be passed downstream.

-**emits** while the predicate is true and until the first false result
+**emits** when the predicate is true, or when the predicate is false for the first time and inclusive is true

 **backpressures** when downstream backpressures

 **completes** when predicate returned false or upstream completes

+#### TakeUntil

+Pass elements downstream as until a predicate function return true for an element, optionally include the element failing the predicate, and then complete.
+Note that this is different to TakeWhile in that it will not pull the next element from upstream when the predicate evaluates true.

+**emits** when the predicate is false, or when the predicate is true and inclusive is true

+**backpressures** when downstream backpressures

+**completes** when predicate is true or upstream completes

 #### SkipWhile